nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Upon the execution of the above operations, the output message is set based on the operation's return value, to indicate if the removal was successful.

-The values of `participantName`, `itemName`, and `eventName` are set through the participant, item and event parameters in the `remove` command respectively.
+The members in `RemoveCommand`  are similar to those in `AddCommand`, and are set from parameters in the `remove` command by the `Parser` in a similar way.

-The `Parser` assigns the values of the parameters directly to their respective members, depending on the first command flag in the user input in the same way as for the `add` command.

 ### View feature